Fuzail22/Contacts-Web-App/README.md

 <h1 align="center">Contacts-Web-App</h1>

-<p align="center"> This contact management web application where users can search, store, update, delete and view contacts.
+<p align="center"> This is a contact management web application where users can search, store, update, delete and view contacts.
 This is not only a full fledged application also, consists of backend which can supports api requests for other applications too.

 ## live: https://fuzail22.github.io/Contacts-Web-App